MechanicalRock/mechanicalrock.github.io/_posts/2022-01-24-publishing-typescript-npm-modules.md

 And finally, we can run `npm publish`.

 But wait!
-Whats this error?!
+What's this error?!

 ```sh
 npm ERR! code ENEEDAUTH